jaclu/tmux-menus/README.md

 ## Thanks to

+- [GaikwadPratik](https://github.com/GaikwadPratik) for notifying me that the Disable caching feature was broken
 - [Tony Soloveyv](https://github.com/tony-sol) for spotting an unintentional shortcut change in the main menu
 - [JuanGarcia345](https://github.com/JuanGarcia345) for suggesting to make